act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 ## Assumptions

 This rule assumes that table header cells have a relationship conveyed through presentation with other cells within the same table.
 This excludes edge cases such as a table definition where there is only one header cell, or a table definition where there are multiple headers and no other cells.
-In such scenarios the rule fails, but [success criterion 1.3.1 Info and Relationships][] could still be satisfied.
+In such scenarios the rule fails, but [success criterion 1.3.1 Info and Relationships][sc1.3.1] could still be satisfied.

 ## Accessibility Support